abidsaleemm/NextJs-application-server/README.md

 ### Local (used for testing without internet)

-Local DICOM storage contains no database, but instead just scans all the DICOM files inside a set directory every single time there is a query.
+Local DICOM storage contains no database, but instead just scans all the DICOM files inside a set directory on startup.
 This is only recommended with a high speed SSD drive and is very inefficient and only recommended for testing purposes.

 ### Azure